SharonLutz/Umediation/README.md

 ```

 #### Output
-For this analysis, we can see that there is nor a significant difference in the proportion of simulations for the mediated effect if the unmeasured confounders are included, but there is a large diffence in the inference for the direct effect if these unmeasured confounders are not included in the analysis.
+For this analysis, we can see that there is not a significant difference in the proportion of simulations for the mediated effect if the unmeasured confounders are included, but there is a large diffence in the inference for the direct effect if these unmeasured confounders are not included in the analysis.

 ```
 $Results